 Interactional Justice Impact on Mass Exodus/Turnover

 Interactional justice is one of the five dimensions of the organizational justice.
-Dai & Xie, (2016) explained the term interactional justice as “the degree to which people are affected by the decisions of an organization and how they are treated with respect and dignity”.
+Dai & Xie, (2016) explained the term interactional justice as “the degree to which people are affected by the decisions of an organization and how they are treated with respect and dignity” (p.no…..??).
 As per this definition, interactional justice focuses on the interpersonal treatment that the members of an organization receive as an outcome of the implementation of procedures (Dai & Xie, 2016).

 Mass Exodus refers to the turnover/departure of employees in a larger number from an organization or an incident in which a large group of people leave a place at a same time (Caldas, Elkington, O’Connor & Kim, 2015).